OpenTermsArchive/contrib-versions/Steampowered/Privacy Policy.md

 **Contacting Valve**

 If you have any questions or complaints about this privacy policy, or the privacy practices of Valve, please contact us here.
-You may also contact Valve Corp. or Valve S.a.r.l. at the addresses below.
+You may also contact Valve Corp. at the address below.

 Valve Corporation
 P.O.
 Box 1688
 Bellevue, WA 98004

-Valve S.a.r.l.
+**Privacy Shield**

-Regus City Center Suite 227
+Valve complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+Valve has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit http://www.privacyshield.gov.

-26 Boulevard Royal
+In compliance with the Privacy Shield Principles, Valve commits to resolve complaints about our collection or use of your personal information.
+European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Valve **here**.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
+As explained in the Privacy Shield documentation (https://www.privacyshield.gov/article?id=ANNEX-I-introduction) certain residual claims not resolved by other means may be subject to binding arbitration.
+In such event, an arbitration option will be made available to you.

-L-2449 Luxembourg
+The Federal Trade Commission has jurisdiction over Valve’s compliance with the Privacy Shield.

-_Revision Date: March 24th 2015_
+_Revision Date: October 20th 2016_